jeanc18rlos/dental-vip-cms/src/pages/en/specialties/periodontics.md

         us to move the gum to different positions to correct lesions by default.</p>\n"
     - question: When is a bone graft placed?
-      answer: "<p>The surgical techniques currently available only allow to graft bone in some types of periodontal lesions and, often, only partially.
+      answer: "<p>The surgical techniques currently available only allow to graft bone in some types of periodontal lesions and, often; only partially.
 The unique defects in which the scientific literature has demonstrated the effectiveness of grafts are vertical type lesions <em>(circumscribed defects of 1, 2 or 3 walls) </em>and those of furca in lower molars.
 Unfortunately, regenerative